 Most Virginians know very little about this new law.
 That's wrong.
 Below is what everyone needs to know - please link to this page and help spread the word.

 Here's a quick summary of what you need to do to vote in Virginia on November 4.

 Here's a short (English language) summary of the new Photo ID law.

 Here's a short (Spanish language) summary of the new Photo ID law.

 Questions?
 Call the Arlington Voter Registrar - 703 228 3456.

 Thanks to our media partners, WCVE-TV (PBS) and WTVR-TV CBS 6.

 The League registered dozens of students (and a few teachers and staff members!) at H-B Woodlawn, Wakefield, Washington-Lee, and Yorktown.

 - Public education around the new voter ID law

-- Forum(s) on the history and future of Columbia Pike
+- Forum(s) on the history and future of Columbia Pike and other topics

 - Forum on human trafficking in Northern Virginia